Things To Do

 Immerse in an unforgettable hike.

-A scenic hiking spot that offers stunning views of the surrounding landscape and is known for its diverse flora and fauna.
+A popular hiking destination offering stunning views of the surrounding landscape and diverse flora and fauna.

 Reserva Biológica Indio Maíz